jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/BD-Product-Security-Annual-Report-2023.md

 date on medical device vulnerability disclosures.
 That is why we also share our vulnerability disclosures with the Health Information Sharing and Analysis Center (H\-ISAC) to maximize awareness.
-Vulnerability disclosure indicates maturity in an organizations cybersecurity practices.
+Vulnerability disclosure indicates maturity in an organization’s cybersecurity practices.
 BD has led the way in this open, transparent approach and strives to help customers manage cybersecurity risks properly through awareness and guidance.
 More about coordinated
 vulnerability disclosure
 Cybersecurity resources
 for BD customers
 BD makes numerous cybersecurity resources available to its customers via the BD Cybersecurity Trust Center, including:
-Product Security White Papers BD makes Product Security White Papers available for all of its software\-enabled products.
-These documents detail how BD security and privacy practices have been applied and provide information to educate customers about maintaining security throughout each products intended useful life.
+• Product Security White Papers – BD makes Product Security White Papers available for all of its software\-enabled products.
+These documents detail how BD security and privacy practices have been applied and provide information to educate customers about maintaining security throughout each product’s intended useful life.
-Bulletins These notifications, also known as vulnerability disclosures, provide product security information and recommendations related to newly discovered vulnerabilities in BD products andor third\-party components used in association with BD products.
+• Bulletins – These notifications, also known as vulnerability disclosures, provide product security information and recommendations related to newly discovered vulnerabilities in BD products and/or third\-party components used in association with BD products.
-Security patches These notifications let customers know what security patches are available and what they address.
+• Security patches – These notifications let customers know what security patches are available and what they address.
 For third\-party software components, BD validates all associated patches before making them available to BD customers.
-Cybersecurity certifications and attestations BD makes several industry\- recognized certifications andor attestation reports for BD products available to customers.
+• Cybersecurity certifications and attestations – BD makes several industry\- recognized certifications and/or attestation reports for BD products available to customers.
 Current state
 Collaboration